yanxue06/git-subtree-audit/README.md

 **git-subtree-audit** is a lightweight Git extension that verifies subtree merges automatically.
 Instead of manually counting or scanning thousands of commits, it codifies invariants about history preservation into a single CLI command.

 **Exact verification:** Ensures every commit from repo A exists in repo B’s subtree history.
-**Simple usage:**
-Just point it to your source repo, target repo, and the subtree path — the tool handles the rest.

 ### Why this matters

 **Confidence:** No need to trust manual inspection — the tool guarantees no history is lost.
 **Productivity:** Reduce merge review time from hours (or days) to seconds.
 **Reliability:** Especially critical when merging SDKs, shared libraries, or repos with sensitive audit requirements.

-### Running
+**Installation**

-Run ```cargo install --git https://github.com/yanxue06/git-subtree-audit``` in your terminal
+Run cargo install --git https://github.com/yanxue06/git-subtree-audit in your terminal

-### Usage

-Let’s say you have two repos:
+**Usage**

+Just point it to your source repo, target repo, and the subtree path — the tool handles the rest.

+For examples, if you have a repo A and a repo B and:
-repo A → the path of source repo you want to merge.

-repo B → the target repo that contains a subtree copy of A.

-sdk/ → the path inside Repo B where Repo A was merged.
+repo A is the path of source repo you want to merge repo B is the target repo that contains a subtree copy of A. sdk/ → the path inside Repo B where Repo A was merged.

-In the root of repo B, run ```git subtree-audit <github-url-of-repo-A> . <path-to-merged-in-repo-relative-to-root>```
+In the root of repo B, run git subtree-audit <github-url-of-repo-A> . <path-to-merged-in-repo-relative-to-root>

+In this case <path-to-merged-in-repo-relative-to-root> would just be sdk